Vanguard FDIC insured

 Money Market Settlement Fund

-Vanguard uses a money market mutual fund as the core position for every brokerage account.
-Thus, a free cash balance in an account will be automatically swept into a money market fund.
-Vanguard calls this fund the settlement fund.
+Vanguard uses a money market mutual fund as the central holding for each brokerage account.
+Therefore, any uninvested cash in an account is automatically moved into this money market fund, known as the settlement fund.

-Currently, Vanguard’s Federal Money Market Fund is the only settlement fund available to serve as a brokerage account’s cash position.
+Currently, Vanguard’s Federal Money Market Fund is the designated settlement fund for all brokerage accounts.

 Account Example

-To illustrate how SIPC protection works at Vanguard, suppose you have a taxable brokerage account with $600,000 of assets.
-The portfolio is broken down as follows:
+To demonstrate how SIPC protection operates at Vanguard, imagine you have a taxable brokerage account with $600,000 in assets, divided as follows:

 $230,000 in Tesla stock